bc-marine-canvas/bc-marine-canvas/content/privacy-policy.md

 Our server software may store basic technical information, such as your IP address, in temporary memory or logs.

+### Hosting and service providers

-We use the following hosting and service providers, which also have access to basic technical information passing through their services and data stored using their resources:
+We use the following hosting and service providers, which also have access to basic technical information passing through their services, and data stored using their resources:

 - [Netlify](https://www.netlify.com/) ([Privacy policy](https://www.netlify.com/privacy/))
 - [monday.com](https://monday.com/) ([Privacy policy](https://www.monday.com/privacy))